Chaos in the vicinity of a singularity in the Three-Body Problem: The equilateral triangle experiment in the zero angular momentum limit: Method

 We use \texttt{TSUNAMI} \cite{2019ApJ...875...42T}, a few-body code ideally suited to follow the time evolution of strongly interacting systems. \texttt{TSUNAMI} manages the computations using sophisticated regularization techniques to achieve the required accuracy and precision, which are needed to properly model very close approaches between particles.

 \texttt{TSUNAMI} implements a leapfrog scheme derived from a time-transformed Hamiltonian, using a combination of the logH and TTL schemes \cite{1999MNRAS.310..745M,1999CeMDA..74..287M}.
 Here we use only the logH formulation.
 Because the leapfrog scheme is accurate only to 2nd order, we increase the accuracy of the integration by employing a Bulirch-Stoer extrapolation scheme \cite{StoerJbook} with a tolerance of $10^{-13}$. \texttt{TSUNAMI} also includes the post-Newtonian terms of order 1, 2 and 2.5 \cite{2014LRR....17....2B}.
-The details and performance of \texttt{TSUNAMI} will be presented in a following paper (Trani et. al, in preparation).
+For more details on the implementation and performance of \texttt{TSUNAMI}, we refer the reader to \cite{trani2022tsu}.